 There are endless debates on whether certain human characteristics, like EI, are the result of nature or nurture or both.
 Is EI an inherent human characteristic?
 Do we get what we get and have to work with it and that’s it?
 Is it all about simply learning to be more emotionally intelligent?
 What if we don’t get enough nurture?
 Does that make us good or bad?

 Too many questions.
 Too much philosophising.
 Forget it all and keep things simple.
 Treat emotional intelligence as a neutral tool and you will have something valuable to work with.

 Subjective versus objective

 Terms like good or bad, better or worse, nice or nasty, etc… are subjective terms or measures.
 They depend entirely on the measurer’s perspective or point of view.
 They are variable in interpretation depending on context and the people doing the interpreting.

 The opposite of subjective is objective.
 Objective measures are mutually agreed things.
 Things which are as near to being universal as practical given our current knowledge about the world.
 They create consistency and confidence.
 A second is a second, a metre is a metre, a kilogram is a kilogram, etc…

-What emotional intelligence does not make you is either a subjectively better person or a subjectively worse person – you and the people you interact with will determine that measurement.
+What emotional intelligence does not make you is either an objectively better person or an objectively worse person – you and the people you interact with will determine that measurement.
 These determinations are subjective.
 Your EI level is neutral.
 The determinations are not.

 Think of a hammer for instance.
 It is a neutral tool.
 Neither good nor bad until used.
-You can use it to bang in nails or you can hit someone on the head but it is still only a hammer.
+You can use it to bang in nails or you can hit somebody on the head, but it is still only a hammer.

 Emotional intelligence is neutral.
-It is therefore very useful to considered it as being just a neutral tool.
+It is therefore very useful to consider it as being just a neutral tool.
 A neutral tool to be developed and used as you see fit.